esaruoho/paketti-manual/README.md

 - *"I have no doubt that you are the most important person in the various Renoise Tools developers."*
 - *"You RULE.
 Thanks for being so responsive ... and for the massive amount of work into creating this.
 Really is like Renoise+++"*
 - *"Paketti is like a massive Swiss army knife in the world of Renoise tools."*
+- *"you are really doing what i wanted renoise to do in the first place"*
+- *"Stuff like paketti (as I'm digging in) is really a lifesaver.
+When you only have 45 minutes to make music, anything that shaves a minute or two is like an eternity.
+So... thank you.
+This is truly amazing."*
+- *"paketti itself deserves a lifetime movie about star-crossed lovers who have obscure script needs"*
+- *"I just set up Renoise as the Sample Editor for Ableton, got a few breaks up and quantized, THEN used the Paketti save all samples to backup folder.
+I've been trying for literally YEARS at this point to figure this out, THANK YOU."*
+- *"Man, Paketti is awesome.
+Been using Renoise for a while but never used your tool.
+The best thing I learned from the manual: the G01 trick.
+Finally free from the grid!
+I never realized that this is possible.
+That's a true game changer.
+Thanks a million!"*

 ## Where